TideFans’ Guide to a Gameday Weekend:

 Football traffic adds time.
 The closer to game time you’re hitting Birmingham, the heavier the traffic.
 Then there’s the construction and fallout from that…

-I can’t believe I’m writing this, but it really does look like ALDOT did a good job planning for the closure.
-Football traffic will stress their plans, but I’m more optimistic than I was before the closure.
+I can’t believe I’m writing this, but it really does look like ALDOT did a good job planning for the closure, and the contractor executed masterfully.
+This is now cleared, and fully open.

 Still, leave early and bring your patience.